 "If you rest, you rust."

-Helen Hayes Brown (1900 – 1993) was an American actress whose career spanned almost 70 years.
-Dubbed the "First Lady of the American Theatre", she was one of twelve people who have won an Emmy, a Grammy, an Oscar and a Tony award.
-The Oscar was received for Best Supporting Acress for playing an elderly stowaway in the 1970 pic Airport.
-Hayes has also received the Presidential Medal of Freedom, America's highest civilian honor, from President Ronald Regan in 1986.
+Helen Hayes Brown (1900 – 1993) was an American actress whose career spanned almost 70 years and who, in later years , was nicknamed the "First Lady of the American Theatre".
+She is one of twelve people who have won an Emmy, a Grammy, an Oscar (1931, The Sin of Madelon Claudet, the story of a wrongly imprisoned woman who turns to theft and prostitution in order to support her son) and a Tony Award.
+She has also received the Presidential Medal of Freedom, America's highest civilian honour, awarded in 1986.